Workbooster/ObjectDbMapper/README.md

         IEnumerable<PersonAddressData> people = connection.Select<PersonAddressData>(largerSql);

-        // do something with the data ...
+        // Do something with the data ...
     }
 }
 ```